f3d-app/f3d/doc/user/QUICKSTART.md

 man f3d # Linux only
 ```

 Once you've opened your file in F3D, you're all set to start visualizing!
 Press <kbd>H</kbd> to open a list of shortcuts to help you interact with your scene.

 See the [supported file formats](SUPPORTED_FORMATS.md) page for the full list of file types that F3D can open.

 ## Constructing scenes

-For most file formats, F3D constructs **a default scene**, loading only the *geometry* from the file.

-However, formats supporting **full scenes** will automatically load additional scene properties including *lights*, *cameras*, *actors* and *texture*.

-If you'd like to disable these properties, you can specify the `--geometry-only` [option](OPTIONS.md) from the command line to construct a default scene instead.

-See the table of [supported file formats](SUPPORTED_FORMATS.md) if you're unsure about what kind of scene your file supports.
+Certain [formats](SUPPORTED_FORMATS.md) are listed as **full scene** formats (.gltf/.glb, .3ds, .wrl, .obj, .fbx, .dae, .off, .x, .3mf, .usd)
+which means these files contain not only *geometry* but also some scene information like *lights*, *cameras*, *actors* in the scene,
+as well as *texture* properties.
+By default, all this information will be loaded from the file and displayed.
+For file formats that are not **full scene**, **a default scene** is created.

+For **default scene** formats, certain default values are set automatically:
+ - texture-*: ""
+ - line-width: 1.0
+ - point-size: 10.0
+ - opacity: 1.0
+ - color: 1.0, 1.0, 1.0
+ - emissive-factor: 1.0, 1.0, 1.0
+ - normal-scale: 1.0
+ - metallic: 0.0
+ - roughness: 0.3

+They will be overridden when using corresponding [options](OPTIONS.md).

 ## Interacting with your scene

 Once you've loaded your scene in F3D, you can interact with it by using your mouse and certain hotkeys.

 ### Moving the camera